Covert Communication over Adversarially Jammed Channels: Proof of theorem

 Recall that the error event $\mathcal{E}_\text{list}^{(1)}$ occurs if the transmitted codeword $\x_{ij}$ does not belong to $\mathcal{L}(\y)$.
 For a fixed code $\C$, the probability of $\mathcal{E}_\text{list}^{(1)}$ is given by

-In~\eqref{eq:xi1}, we partition James' received vector $\z$ into typical $\z$ and atypical $\z$; for any typical $\z$, we further partition all the codewords into the conditionally typical codewords and conditionally atypical codewords.
-By using the fact that the indicator function $\mathbbm{1}(\cdot)$ is always bounded from above by one, the two atypical in~\eqref{eq:xi1} can be respectively upper bounded as
+In~\eqref{eq:xi1}, we partition James' received vector $\z$ into typical and atypical sets; for any typical $\z$, we further partition all the codewords into conditionally typical and atypical sets.
+Since the indicator function $\mathbbm{1}(\cdot)$ is always upper-bounded by one, the two atypical terms in~\eqref{eq:xi1} can be respectively upper-bounded as

 The following two claims state that the probabilities of error caused by the two atypical events are vanishing, and the detailed proofs are deferred to Appendix~\ref{appendix:reliability}.

 \begin{restatable}{claim}{claimfour} With probability at least $1 - \exp(-\mathcal{O}(n^{1/4}))$ over the code design,